-When filing a complaint, please take into account that since the formal decision was taken by the Central Validation Service hosted in the REA executive agency, the complaints must be directed against that agency (NOT against the European Commission).
+When filing a complaint, please take into account that the formal decision was taken by the Central Validation Service hosted in the REA executive agency, and that complaints must therefore be directed against that agency (NOT against the European Commission).

-In case you consider that there has been maladministration on the part of the Central Validation Service you can also address a complaint to the European Ombudsman - within 2 years after you became aware of it AND after having used all the means of administrative redress available (validation review and Article 22 request).
+In case you consider that there has been maladministration on the part of the Central Validation Service, you can also address a complaint to the European Ombudsman - within 2 years after you became aware of it AND after having used all the means of administrative redress available (validation review and Article 22 request).